 Financial institutes such as some of the biggest banks in the world have their presence in Oman.
 These institutes offer their services to expatriates as well as Oman nationals, ranging from loans to account management.

 Debt collection as is the case with other parts of the world is a matter of concern for Omani banks as well.
 Usually for debt collection, Omani banks utilize the services of third-party debt collectors, in cases of extreme nature such as when an offender flew back to their home country without paying off their debt.
 A good debt collection agency can provide legal services in Oman for debt recovery.

 Disclaimer: An attorney/lawyer shall be consulted when making a decision for your legal needs.
-Rules and laws described in this blog shall only be used as a source of information and cannot be contested in a court of law, neither can be used as legal advise.
+Rules and laws described in this blog shall only be used as a source of information.
+That cannot be contested in a court of law, nor can be used as legal advice.